Frequently Asked Questions

 Teachers, specialists, and administrators in Maryland public schools, including nonpublic special education programs and schools operated by a Maryland state agency, must hold a valid license appropriate to the field of employment.
 If you are unsure if you must hold an educator license, contact your employer to inquire.

 There are several pathways to licensure in Maryland.
-Visit our Pathways to Licensure webpage for more information
+Visit our Pathways to Licensure webpage for more information.

 Applications for licensure are submitted through The Educator Application and Certification Hub (TEACH).
 If you are under contract with a Maryland public school district, a State-operated agency, or a nonpublic special education facility, please contact your employer directly to determine if there are additional requirements you must complete during the application process.

 MSDE will process an application for licensure within 8 weeks of submission if all of the required documents have been provided.
 If there are deficiencies in the application, you will be notified through your TEACH Dashboard and via email.
+Service members, veterans, and their spouses are entitled to expedited processing.

 A $10 processing fee is required for the issuance of a license.
 If your application is approved, you will receive a notification to log on to your TEACH Dashboard and make a payment.
 Visa and Mastercard are accepted.